The Contemporary Tuba Artist....

 TubaJoe was dubbed "The Tuba Gunslinger" at a festival in Bordeaux, France, as he brought the house down with the Latin Jazz-Rock band Gato Loco.
 France’s Le Monde called the performance "Exotic" while "simultaneously urban."

 Down in Louisiana, TubaJoe started early as an instrumentalist with violin lessons at the age of two.
 Later at age seven in Colorado came the clarinet, followed by the oboe, bassoon, and saxophone.
-At the age of 15, Joe was at a school band contest and heard other bands with a deep low end that his band was missing.
-Joe’s school was without a tuba player, so Joe lugged it home and learned how to play.
+At the age of 15, Joe was at a school band contest and heard other bands with a deep low end which his band was missing.
+Joe’s school was without a tuba player, so Joe lugged one of the big horns home and learned how to play.

-Joe eventually went through traditional classical training, but all the while could not get rid of the powerful influence of rock, jazz, blues, and funk.
-Joe completed conventional music schooling, first at the University of Northern Colorado, then off to the "Tuba-Mecca" of Chicago for graduate school at Northwestern University.
-It was there in the big city where Joe became a disciple of urban life and became in demand as an orchestral, chamber, and jazz player; all the while exploring new ways to fit the tuba into any other application or new genre he could find.
-A few years later, Joe made the move to New York City, and now has lived in the music-rich neighborhood of Harlem for 17 years.
+Joe eventually went through traditional training, but all the while could not get rid of the powerful influence of rock, jazz, blues, folk and funk.
+Joe completed conventional music schooling first at the University of Northern Colorado, then he set off to the very heart of tuba learning, Chicago, where he went to tuba graduate school at Northwestern University.
+It was there in the city where Joe became a disciple of urban life and started to explore ways to fit the tuba into any other application or genre he could find.
+A few years later, Joe made the move to New York City, and now has lived in the legendary music-rich neighborhood of Harlem for 20 years.

 Joe is an endorsee/artist of Accord Case, Parker Mouthpieces, and Sennheiser electronics.

 HERE FOR A MORE ACADEMIC AND TUBA-SPECIFIC BIO (for the Tuba Folks!)